ohmae/mmupnp/README.md

 ```
 cp.search("upnp:rootdevice"); // To use specific ST. In this case "upnp:rootdevice"
 ```
-These methods send one M-SEARCH packet to all interface.
+These methods send one M-SEARCH packet to all interfaces.

 ### Invoke Action